6 week virtual course

 Let us continue to pass on our wisdom through the ages, as women role models in the lives of others; as mothers, daughters, aunts, godparents and mentors.

-Beginning on September 14th 2020 from 7pm until 8.30pm, on consecutive Mondays for six weeks, at a cost of £375, I will be running an online Mindfulness course tailored to Menopausal Women.
+Beginning in February 2021, I will be running an online Mindfulness course tailored to Menopausal Women.

 We will explore your own unique experience of the menopause and help you discover what this time of your life means to you (maximum 8 participants).